 You are here

-NCSE is pleased to announce the second of a new series of on-line workshops aimed at broadening and deepening the networks that make our work possible.
-The workshop focuses on lobbying policymakers — legislators, members of state boards of education, members of local school boards, and the like — and features NCSE's Josh Rosenau, the ACLU's Dena Sher, and Oklahomans for Excellence in Science Education's Vic Hutchison.
+NCSE is pleased to announce the next of a new series of on-line workshops aimed at broadening and deepening the networks that make our work possible.
+The next workshop focuses on debunking and confronting science denial, describing resources and techniques as well as offering a chance to share experiences.

 NCSE's Mark McCaffrey will be discussing the educational use of the third National Climate Assessment at a panel in the White House on May 6, 2014.
 The panel will be streamed live from the White House between 2:00 p.m. and 4:00 p.m.
 (Eastern) on May 6, 2014; McCaffrey’s presentation will take place toward the end of the event.